-To help ensure that we are a safe space for raising concerns, Hockey Canada has established a new, fully independent, and confidential reporting mechanism for all individuals regarding any incidents involving Hockey Canada sanctioned programming.
-This reporting mechanism is known as the Independent Third Party and is led by Brian Ward and Erin Durant.
+Hockey Canada wants to end the culture of silence that exists in parts of hockey.
+To help ensure that we are a safe space for raising concerns, Hockey Canada has established a new, fully independent, and confidential reporting mechanism for all individuals regarding any incidents involving Hockey Canada sanctioned programming as outlined in the Action Plan.
+This reporting mechanism is known as the Independent Third Party and is led by Brian Ward and Jahmiah Ferdinand.

 The role of the Independent Third Party is to:

 - receive all hockey-related maltreatment, sexual violence, harassment, abuse or discrimination complaints by someone affiliated with Hockey Canada;

 - analyze complaints in light of Hockey Canada and Member policies and determine how they are to be managed and the proper jurisdiction;

 - where applicable, ensure matters are properly reported to law enforcement or child protection services;